Conceiving With Endometriosis and Other Issues in the Endometrium

 During each menstrual cycle, sex hormones are responsible for preparing the endometrium for the possible arrival of an embryo.
 After fertilization, the embryo goes through cellular divisions until the 6th day, where implantation takes place.
 The implantation window (or period of receptivity) is the period of time in which the endometrium presents a suitable environment for the embryo to implant.
 It takes place between days 19 and 21 of the menstrual cycle, 5-7 days after ovulation.
 In some women, the window is displaced.
 For these women, if an embryo is transferred at the typical time for assisted reproduction treatment, the chance of implantation is significantly reduced.

-Endometriosis is the presence of endometrial tissue outside the uterine cavity.
+Endometriosis is the presence of endometrial-like tissue outside the uterine cavity.
 It can appear in the fallopian tubes, the intestines, or the bladder, but it most often appears in the ovary.
 In some women, this produces painful menstruation with pain occurring in the abdomen, pelvis, lower back, and is sometimes is accompanied by so-called “chocolate” cysts that contain clotted menstrual blood.
 Often, conceiving with endometriosis can be challenging.
 Furthermore, some women do not present symptoms, but are diagnosed when they come to the clinic for assistance getting pregnant.

 Endometritis is the inflammation of the endometrium, the mucous layer lining the uterus.
 It can be caused by an infection of chlamydia or gonorrhea, or by a combination of normally existing vaginal bacteria.
 A few years ago, the belief was the endometrium was a sterile cavity, free of microorganisms.
 But recent discoveries show that not only is it colonized by microorganisms, but some are vital for its proper functioning.
 A group of researchers from Igenomix revealed that women with endometrial flora colonized by Lactobacillus (a benign bacteria that predominates in our digestive, urinary, and genital systems), have a rate of higher implantation and lower miscarriage.
 Hence, it is important to maintain endometrial flora balance.